microprediction/endersgame/endersgame/attackers/README.md

 ## How Attackers Are Judged

-Attackers are judged by their ability to profit from correctly predicting the directional change in a sequence over a future time horizon $k$, with a reward equal to the change in value.
+As might be inferred from the above, attackers are judged by their ability to profit from correctly predicting the directional change in a sequence over a future time horizon $k$, with a reward equal to the change in value.
 For example, if the attacker signals "up" at time $t$ and the value at $t+k$ is indeed higher than the value at $t$, then the attacker’s decision is considered profitable.
-The profit can be measured as $x_{t+k} - x_t$.
-Conversely, a loss might be incurred if the direction chosen is wrong.
+The profit can be measured as $x_{t+k} - x_t -\epsilon$.
+Conversely, a loss might be incurred if the direction chosen is wrong, or the change in the right direction less than $\epsilon$.

 There's no need to implement this yourself.
 Use the [SimplePnl](https://github.com/microprediction/endersgame/blob/main/endersgame/accounting/simplepnl.py) mixin as demonstrated in [attackerwithsimplepnl.py](https://github.com/microprediction/endersgame/blob/main/endersgame/attackers/attackerwithsimplepnl.py).